 - The Assassin's Creed series has Ezio Auditore stealing armor from guards on occasion, usually so he can carry a box of valuables around without being attacked.

-- The Elder Scrolls IV: Oblivion.
-Once imprisoned, you can kill the Jailor and don the full guard attire, to be able to leave both the prison and town without guard confrontation.
-But with few exceptions, the NPCs in Oblivion don't react differently to you no matter what clothes you're wearing.
+- In Oblivion, you may choose to go to jail if you're caught after committing a crime.
+Once imprisoned, you can sneak out, kill the Jailor, and don his full guard attire.
+You can then walk right out of the prison without being confronted.
+(You'll still have your bounty and can be re-arrested later, however.)
+Otherwise, with few exceptions, the NPCs in Oblivion don't react differently to you no matter what clothes you're wearing.
 The Guards wouldn't react any differently to you if you were wearing Guard armor or going around stark naked.

 - The Spy can evade German patrols by dressing as a German soldier, and one of his options for procuring a uniform is to KO a soldier with ether and steal his uniform, leaving him Bound and Gagged; he can't mug the dead for obvious reasons.
 On the other hand, the disguise only works on enemies who are of lower or equal rank to the uniform's original wielder, ie. a random private's uniform will hide you from other privates but not from a lieutenant.